 On-call firefighters need to be 18-years-old or over to apply and start the process of becoming an on-call firefighter.
-There is no upper age limit to become an on-call firefighter, but as part of the recruitment process, applicants must be able to pass the fitness test.
+There is no upper age limit to become an on-call firefighter, but as part of the recruitment process, all applicants will have to pass a fitness test and job-related tests (JRTs).